nouvalkaff/TesPermataIndonesia/README.md

 1. Type cd on terminal into same folder with "app.js".
 2. Type "npm start" to run node or "npm run dev" to run nodemon instead of node.
+3. All routes can be seen in documentation link below.
+4. Change "https://app-permata-indonesia.herokuapp.com" to "localhost:port_number"
 -------------------------------------------------------------------------------

 -------------------------------------------------------------------------------
 How to use the app on Heroku Server:

-1. The using of app on Heroku server can be seen within documentation link below
+1. The using of app on Heroku server can be seen within documentation link below.
 -------------------------------------------------------------------------------

 DB: PostgreSQL